codingtherapist/myStretchApp/README.md

 ## How It's Made:
-Tech used: HTML, CSS, JavaScript, Tech to be added: Nodejs, Express, MongoDB
+Tech used: HTML, CSS, JavaScript, Nodejs, Express

 - HTML was used to create the skeleton of the webpage and add information, including alt text to images and buttons.
 - Vanilla CSS was used to construct the style of the page, given a very simple format.